commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 #### Prerequisites
 1. The sync expects a list of `CustomObjectDraft`s that have their `key` and `container` fields set to be matched with custom objects in the target CTP project.
-Also, the custom objects in the target project are expected to have the `key` and `container` fields set, otherwise they won't be matched.
+Therefore, the custom objects in the target project are expected to have the `key` and `container` fields set, otherwise they won't be matched.

 2. Create a `sphereClient` [as described here](IMPORTANT_USAGE_TIPS.md#sphereclient-creation).